 "I'm honored to be elected," Rob Cook said.
 "I look forward to working alongside the Oklahoma section's leadership and members to continue to be an important voice for rangeland management throughout the state and beyond."

 The Society for Range Management is dedicated to supporting people who work with rangelands and have a commitment to the sustainable use, conservation and management of rangelands for the benefit of current societies and future generations.

-Noble Foundation Pasture and Range Consultants Jeff Goodwin and Rob Cook were elected to the national and Oklahoma Society of Range Management boards of directors, respectively.
+Noble Research Institute Pasture and Range Consultants Jeff Goodwin and Rob Cook were elected to the national and Oklahoma Society of Range Management boards of directors, respectively.

 Noble Research Institute, LLC (www.noble.org) is an independent nonprofit agricultural research organization dedicated to delivering solutions to great agricultural challenges.
 Headquartered in Ardmore, Oklahoma, Noble’s goal is to achieve land stewardship for improved soil health in grazing animal production with lasting producer profitability.
 Achievement of this goal will be measured by farmers and ranchers profitably regenerating hundreds of millions of acres of U.S. grazing lands.
 Noble aims to remove, mitigate or help producers avoid the barriers that deter the lasting use of regenerative, profitable land management practices in grazing animal production.